Kaufmann and Nylund Sing Wagner with the BSO

 Tristan und Isolde, Act II

-Tenor Jonas Kaufmann talks with WCRB's Ron Della Chiesa about singing the title role of Wagner's Trisan und Isolde with the Boston Symphony Orchestra, growing up in Munich, and great tenors of the past:
+Tenor Jonas Kaufmann talks with WCRB's Ron Della Chiesa about singing the title role of Tristan und Isolde with the Boston Symphony Orchestra, growing up in Munich, and great tenors of the past: